martin-sicho/genui-docker/README.md

 # About

 The code in this repository is used to build and deploy the GenUI application Docker image.
-This image can be deployed as either the web application or a worker using one copy on one host (see *Single Machine Build and Deployment*) or in multiple copies spanning over an infrastructure of computers (see *Distributed Build and Deployment*).
+This image can be deployed as either the GenUI web application or a worker using one copy on one host (see *Single Machine Build and Deployment*) or in multiple copies spanning over an infrastructure of computers (see *Distributed Build and Deployment*).

 # Installation